oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/scheduler_target_fmax/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
 This tutorial demonstrates how to use the `[[intel::scheduler_target_fmax_mhz(N)]]` attribute to set the fMAX target for a single kernel.
-The purpose this attribute serves is to direct the compiler to prioritize a high fMAX over a low II.
-If you are not yet familiar with the `[[intel::initiation_interval(N)]]` attribute which can change the initiation interval (II) of a loop to improve performance, refer to the prerequisite tutorial "Loop initiation_interval attribute".
+The purpose this attribute serves is to direct the compiler to prioritize a high fMAX over a low initiation interval (II).
+If you are not yet familiar with the `[[intel::initiation_interval(N)]]` attribute which can change the II of a loop to improve performance, refer to the prerequisite tutorial "Loop initiation_interval attribute".

 ### Specifying Schedule fMAX Target for Kernels
-The compiler provides two methods as following to specify fMAX target for kernels.
+The compiler provides two methods to specify fMAX target for kernels:
 * By using the `[[intel::scheduler_target_fmax_mhz(N)]]` source-level attribute on a given kernel.
 This is the focus of this tutorial.
-* By using the `-Xsclock=<clock target in Hz/KHz/MHz/GHz or s/ms/us/ns/ps>` option in the dpcpp command to direct the compiler to globally compile all kernels at a specifit fMAX target.
+* By using the `-Xsclock=<clock target in Hz/KHz/MHz/GHz or s/ms/us/ns/ps>` option in the dpcpp command to direct the compiler to globally compile all kernels at a specific fMAX target.

 If you use both the command-line option `-Xsclock` and the source-level attribute `[[intel::scheduler_target_fmax_mhz(N)]]`, the attribute takes priority.